FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/_index.md

 > **Note**
 >
-> Transfer CFT supports all POSIX file systems.
+> Note: Transfer CFT supports all POSIX file systems.
 Active/passive shared disks must be POSIX compliant!

 A cluster installation of Transfer CFT without multi-node is an active/passive installation as described below: